 Langley lies between Surrey to the west and Abbotsford to the east and is a surprising 40 minute drive to downtown Vancouver.
 More families are discovering the hidden gem of Langley being known to having a nice balance of quiet suburban living with the convenience of major amenities nearby.
 You’ll find it all here in this Fraser Valley community – big green spaces, ongoing festivals and entertainment throughout the year and mega movie theatre and casino.
 It is no wonder that the population is growing yearly, and it is currently sitting at 130,000 people.

-Unique Neighbourhoods in Langley
+Unique Neighborhoods in Langley

 Langley comprises of a unique mix of rural and urban areas that differ from community to community.
 These communities include Aldergrove, Brookswood, Campbell Valley, Fort Langley, Walnut Grove, and Willoughby Heights.
-The neighbourhoods are separated by large areas of agricultural land that makes up about 75% of the total land use.
+The neighborhoods are separated by large areas of agricultural land that makes up about 75% of the total land use.
 This means that a quarter of the land is available for urbanization.

 Social life and Entertainment